Features of CIC Program

-Four foundational features for connecting knowledge and experience to create a sustainable future and coexist with others
+The 4 Features of CIC Program are for connecting knowledge and experience to create a sustainable future and coexist with others

 The Department of Intercultural Communication has built its curriculum on the four foundational features below in an effort to teach students to consider things from multiple perspectives and develop the ability to think flexibly that underlies the knowledge, wisdom and the ability to take action in response to real-world problems.

-1Honing Japanese and English Language Skills
+1Effective bilingual in Japanese and English

 Japanese language ability is absolutely vital for studying in Japan.
 In first-year Academic Skills courses, students undergo training to improve their Japanese skills, and hone their abilities to think logically and express themselves.
 Students can also study, hold discussions and write reports in English in the Dual Language Pathway in an effort to gain advanced proficiency in English.

 Languages are tools for going out into the world and being active contributors to society.
 Students have the option to study German, French, Spanish, Chinese, Korean or Russian in addition to the global language of English.

 Learn the skills to connect knowledge learned in the classroom to real-world situations through practical, hands-on courses such as Translation and Interpreting Practicum, Teaching Practicum-Japanese Language, and Fieldwork.